 HOW DO I FIND OUT WHEN AND WHERE MY APPEAL WILL BE HEARD?

 - The Commission will issue an Order for Hearing and Notice of Hearing setting the date, time, and location on which your appeal will be heard.
-The Order for Hearing and Notice of Hearing will be issued 60 to 90 days prior to the hearing date.
+The Order for Hearing and Notice of Hearing will be issued 60 to 90 days prior to the hearing date or 30 days prior if your hearing is set to be heard as a Single Commissioner Hearing.
 You will be mailed a copy of the Order for Hearing and Notice of Hearing.

 WHO WILL HEAR MY APPEAL?

-- The Commission consists of three members.
+- The Commission consists of four members.
 At least two members of the Commission hear each regular appeal.

 - In rare instances a lawyer appointed as a special master will preside at a hearing.
 A special master cannot decide an appeal.
 He or she may only take evidence and make recommendations to the Commissioners.